 This is where the Council’s Enforcement Service could help.
 The Council takes breaches of planning regulations very seriously and has adopted a policy to set out how they will be addressed.
 To read this policy and understand what you can expect from the Planning Enforcement Service please follow the link below.

 We would be grateful for your views on this policy.
-If you have any comments please use the telephone number or address below, or email us at email@example.com
+If you have any comments please use the telephone number or address below, or e-mail us at Planning Enforcement.

 The Council's Licensing and Enforcement Team also work with staff in the planning team in relation to selling motor vehicles on the street and untidy land.